Avinav-Dasgupta/RestuarantPage/README.md

 # RestuarantPage
-Home Page for a restuarant!
+Food ShowCase Page for a restuarant!